BaratiLab/AMUI/README.md

     - You see that new branch now

       ![image/new_branch_pull.png](./images/new_branch_pull.png)
-3. Make your changes and stage them for commit.
+3. Change to this local branch.
     ```bash
+    git checkout <REPLACE-WITH-BRANCH-NAME>
+    ```
+4. Make your changes and stage them for commit.
+    ```bash
     git add .
     ```
     - This will add all changes.
+    - Make sure to follow additional instructions for [`api`](./api/README.md) or [`web`](./web/README.md)
     - `git status` will show your staged changes in green.

       ![image/git_add_git_status](./images/git_add_git_status.png)
-4. Commit your changes with a descriptive commit message.
+5. Commit your changes with a descriptive commit message.
     ```bash
     git commit -m "Your 80 character maximum commit message goes here"
     ```

     ![image/git_commit](./images/git_commit.png)
-5. Push your changes to GitHub.
+6. Push your changes to GitHub.
     ```bash
     git push
     ```

     ![image/git_push](./images/git_push.png)
-6. Go back to repository on GitHub and create a Pull Request
+7. Go back to repository on GitHub and create a Pull Request
     - You should see a banner notification about your latest change.
     - Click on the "Compare & pull request" button to create a Pull Request